The Brave and Beautiful Program

 Gift: An Awareness of The Responsibility of Power

 I don’t know if I could have made it through the last year of my life without this program.
 I have had trauma and rough times throughout my whole life but never all in a series of events that seemed never ending.
-This was impeccable timing to be taking this life changing event.
 I am so much more of the person I want to be than I ever was.
 Waymatea has been a dear friend for years, and she can transform you and your outlook in life.

 Finding Your Own Blessings: Putting These Ideas Into Practice